pivotal/docs-tap/workloads/server.hbs.md

 If required, you can use environment-specific LoadBalancer Services or Ingress resources to expose these applications outside the cluster.

-The `server` workload is a good match for traditional applications, including HTTP applications, which have the following implementation:
+The `server` workload is suitable for traditional applications, including HTTP applications, which have the following characteristics:

-* Store state locally
+- Store state locally
-* Run background tasks outside of requests
+- Run background tasks outside of requests
-* Provide multiple network ports or non-HTTP protocols
+- Provide multiple network ports or non-HTTP protocols
-* Are not a good match for the `web` workload type
+- Are not a good match for the `web` workload type

 An application using the `server` workload type has the following features:

-* Does not natively autoscale, but you can use these applications with the Kubernetes Horizontal Pod Autoscaler.
+- Does not natively autoscale, but you can use these applications with the Kubernetes Horizontal Pod Autoscaler.
-* By default, is exposed only within the cluster using a `ClusterIP` service
+- By default, is exposed only within the cluster using a `ClusterIP` service.
-* Uses health checks if defined by a convention
+- Uses health checks if defined by a convention.
-* Uses a rolling update pattern by default
+- Uses a rolling update pattern by default.

-When creating a workload with `tanzu apps workload create`, you can use the `--type=server` argument to select the `server` workload type.
+When creating a workload with the `tanzu apps workload create` command, you can use the `--type=server` argument to select the `server` workload type.
 For more information, see [Use the `server` Workload Type](#using) later in this topic.
 You can also use the `apps.tanzu.vmware.com/workload-type:server` annotation in the